spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Make sure you have a `shipment-types` resource as a relationship to `shipment-methods` when you do a request with multi-shipment request structure.
+- Make sure you have the `shipment-types` resource as a relationship to `shipment-methods` when you send a request with the multi-shipment request structure.

 `POST https://glue-backend.mysprykershop.com/checkout-data?include=shipments,shipment-methods,shipment-types`
 <details>
   <summary markdown='span'>Request body example</summary>